maulikgushani/Codeigniter4-Command/README.md

 # Codeigniter-Command
-Create controller, model, view using command in codeigniter 4.
+Create controller, model, view using spark command in codeigniter 4.